Sanglorian/orcus/Orcus Rulebook - current.md

 For other ranged powers, the range is specified in squares.

+Melee "touch" means the power has range equal to the user's reach.
+Medium and Small creatures typically have a reach of 1, and the rules will specify if the creature has a longer reach.
+This is separate to the user's weapon's reach.

 Near powers have no range; they originate with the user and have a set area of effect.

 Far powers have a range specified; the origin square of the area of effect has to be within that range.